rpanai/rpanai.github.io/_posts/2016-08-26-Earthquakes.md

 ---
 layout: post
-title: Earthquakes Data Analisys with Python
+title: Earthquakes and Death Toll with Python
 ---
 Scrape tables with <strong>BeautifulSoup</strong>.
 Create a <strong>Pandas</strong> dataframe and analyze it.